wtffqbpl/wtffqbpl.github.io/source/_posts/How-To-Use-Hexo.md

 ---
 title: How To Use Hexo
 date: 2022-10-30 12:40:26
+cover: /img/hexo/hexo.png
+excerpt: This is an introduction for a very beginner about Hexo.
 tags: Hexo
 ---

 # Introduction

-The combination of Hexo + GithubPages is easy way to configure your own blog.
+The combination of Hexo + GithubPages is an easier way to configure your own blog.
 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).

 # Steps

-## Create a Github Repo
+## Create a GitHub Repo

 You should create a repo for your blog, and the repo name must be `<username>.github.io`.